Acacia sibirica: Description

 The spreading tree or shrub typically grows to a height of 5 m with smooth fissured dark grey bark.
-The plant generally has a rounded or obconic habit with several stright to crooked, spreading main stems from the base with dense and spreading crown.
+The plant generally has a rounded or obconic habit with several straight to crooked, spreading main stems from the base, forming a dense and spreading crown.
 The slightly shiny, glabrous, green to grey-green phyllodes are variable in shape and size They have a linear to narrowly oblong or narrowly elliptic shape and are 3.5 to 10 cm in length with a width of about 1 to 5 mm.
 The phyllodes are coriaceous and have an erect or spreading arrangement.
 The plant flowers between May and July but sometimes as late as September with Inflorescences that have rudimentary racemes which are scattered over the plants and not particularly showy.
 The spikes are bright golden with small flowers, that eventually form flat seed pods which have a linear to narrowly oblong shape and are 4 to 9 cm and a width of 3 to 5 mm.